In the New Year, I challenge you to up the ante with your pushups!

 - Set small goals and have patience.
 For example, if you’re doing pushups with your hands elevated on a bar or bench, strive to lower the bar a little more each session.

-- Do barbell bench presses and incline presses (see this cool plan).
+- Do barbell bench presses and incline presses.
 If you’ve been doing chest presses with the same weight or just slightly more weight for months (years?), this partially explains why you still can’t do full pushups.
 Aim to get progressively stronger each week.